International Space Station: Repairs

 Orbital Replacement Units (ORUs) are spare parts that can be readily replaced when a unit either passes its design life or fails.
 Examples of ORUs are pumps, storage tanks, controller boxes, antennas, and battery units.
 Some units can be replaced using robotic arms.
 Most are stored outside the station, either on small pallets called ExPRESS Logistics Carriers (ELCs) or share larger platforms called External Stowage Platforms (ESPs) which also hold science experiments.
 Both kinds of pallets provide electricity for many parts that could be damaged by the cold of space and require heating.
 The larger logistics carriers also have local area network (LAN) connections for telemetry to connect experiments.
-A heavy emphasis on stocking the USOS with ORU's occurred around 2011, before the end of the NASA shuttle programme, as its commercial replacements, Cygnus and Dragon, carry one tenth to one quarter the payload.
+A heavy emphasis on stocking the USOS with ORU's occurred around 2011, before the end of the NASA shuttle program, as its commercial replacements, Cygnus and Dragon, carry one tenth to one quarter the payload.

 Unexpected problems and failures have impacted the station's assembly time-line and work schedules leading to periods of reduced capabilities and, in some cases, could have forced abandonment of the station for safety reasons.
 Serious problems include an air leak from the USOS in 2004, the venting of fumes from an Elektron oxygen generator in 2006, and the failure of the computers in the ROS in 2007 during STS-117 that left the station without thruster, Elektron, Vozdukh and other environmental control system operations.
 In the latter case, the root cause was found to be condensation inside electrical connectors leading to a short circuit.